Functional Registration and Local Variations: Identifiability, Rank, and Tuning: Tuning-Free Methodology

 \item[Step $4^*$:] Compute the empirical covariance operator $\widehat{\mathscr{K}}_{r*}$ of the registered curves $\widehat{X}^{*}_{i}$, and use its leading eigenfunction $\widehat{\phi}_{*}$ as the estimator of $\phi$ (again, assume the convention that the sign is correctly identified, i.e., $\langle\widehat{\phi}_{*},\phi\rangle \geq 0$).

-\item[Step $5^*$:] Finally, estimate $\xi_{i}$ by $\widehat{\xi}_{i*} = \langle\widehat{X}^{*}_{i},\widehat{\phi}_{*}\rangle_{2}$ for each $i \geq 1$. \end{itemize}
+\item[Step $5^*$:] Finally, estimate $\xi_{i}$ by $\widehat{\xi}_{i*} = \langle\widehat{X}^{*}_{i},\widehat{\phi}_{*}\rangle$ for each $i \geq 1$. \end{itemize}

 We should point out here that our method is also straightforwardly applicable in the situation where the grid over which the $\widetilde{X}_{i}$'s are observed, say, $0 \leq t_{i,1} < t_{i,2} < \ldots < t_{i,r_{i}} \leq 1$, differs with $i$.
 The reason for this compatibility is the fact that our approach considers only one curve at a time.
 We formulate it in the notationally simpler case of a common grid, in order to alleviate the notation in the statement of our asymptotic results in Section \ref{asymptotics}.
+Additional remarks on the practical implementation are included in the Supplementary material (Section \ref{sec:implementation}).